beefyfinance/beefy-blog/content/articles/beefy-s-smart-contracts-are-now-insurable-thanks-to-insurace.en.md

 ### How does it work?

 To explain how the insurance works, first we need to explain how Beefy works.
 In a nutshell, Beefy contracts deposit tokens on your behalf, to underlying platforms, for example Pancakeswap, TraderJoe, or Spookyswap.
-If one of Beefy’s smart contracts fails (for example our vault contract, or the strategy contract, and if you were paying for the coverage, InsurAce will cover your loss.
+If one of Beefy’s smart contracts fails (for example our vault contract, or the strategy contract), and if you were paying for the coverage, InsurAce will cover your loss.

 Contrarily if the smart contract that fails belongs to the underlying platform (Pancakeswap, Traderjoe, Spookyswap) your deposits won’t be covered.